xiyurumeng/codex-mobile-viewer/README.md

 Replace `your-account-id` with the actual 32-character Account ID.
 Do not put the API Token in this URL.
 Then:

 1. Open `Codex对话-管理菜单.cmd` and enter `Cloudflare 与网址设置` (Cloudflare and Site Settings).
-2. Enter an unused Pages project name, such as `my-codex-mobile`.
+2. Enter an unused Pages project name, such as `my-codex-mobile`，Note that this project name will be quoted as a website address.
+For details, please refer to the last line.
 3. Enter the Account ID.
 4. Enter the Token.
 The input is hidden, and the Token is immediately encrypted with Windows DPAPI before it is stored.
 5. Double-click `Codex对话-一键同步.cmd` to create and deploy the Direct Upload Pages project for the first time.